naheller/gamepad-news/src/pages/posts/2018-10-26-ea-press-conference-confirms-release-window-outlined-in-q4-earnings-call-x.md

 ---
-title: EA press conference confirms release window outlined in Q4 earnings call
+headline: EA press conference confirms release window outlined in Q4 earnings call
 subtitle: The mega-publisher is building hype ahead of Gamescom
 date: 2018-10-27T04:45:45.592Z
 author: Nathan Heller
-description: >-
+metaDescription: >-
   This is the meta description that will be used for SEO.
 The quick brown fox jumped.
 tags: